AlexPallottini/FPSController/README.md

 ## Use Stamina System

 Module that manages if the controller will use a stamina system when sprinting aswell as regenerate the missing stamina.

+## Dependencies
+This package uses 2 dependencies.
+It uses the _new_ Unity Input system with messages for the Input of the controller.
+It also uses Unity's Cinemachine for the movement of the Camera.

+## License

+This package is under the [MIT](https://choosealicense.com/licenses/mit/) license.